-600. Production Management (5).
+- 600. Production Management (5).
 Pr., QM 610, AC 600, Graduate standing.
 The course is designed to provide insight into how the production of goods and services is brought about.
 Course content includes facilities planning and layout, materials handling, capital expenditure analysis, inventory control, production control, quality control, work methods and measurement.
-May not be used as an elective.
+May not be used as an elective. - 610.
+Business and Economic Statistics I (5).
+Pr., Graduate standing.